 Upon receiving a SIP final response, the CPM Participating Function SHALL use this SIP final response as the final response for the delivery of the CPM Standalone Message.

-Otherwise, when the message size is larger than 1300 bytes the CPM Participating Function:
+If the maximum size of the message (after insertion of external content in step 5) is larger than LegacyPagerMode and Super Pager Mode Message is not supported as per service provider’s policy, or 413 “Request Entity Too Large” error response to the SIP MESSAGE request is received (i.e. Super Pager Mode is forwarded to but not supported by the terminating network ) the CPM Participating Function: